xwmx/nb/README.md

 Added [5] 20200101000000.md
 ```

-`nb add <string>` is useful for quickly jotting down a note directly
+`nb add <string>` is useful for quickly jotting down notes directly
 via the command line.

-When no filename is specified, `nb add` uses
+When no filename is specified, `nb add` uses the current datetime as
-the current datetime as the filename.
+the filename.

 `nb add` can also recieve piped content, which behaves the same as
 `nb add <string>`: